Selling your home

 If you let out the property and did not live there yourself, you should consider whether any relief is available for those periods under the general provisions for periods of ‘deemed occupation’ described above.

-Should you sell the property at a later date, ‘letting relief’ may be available to cover the gain which is attributable to the part of the property which has been let.
-As noted above, this relief is only available on disposals from 6 April 2020 where the owner was living in the property at the same time as the letting.
+If you rent out a distinct part your home during ownership, when you come to sell the property ‘letting relief’ may be available to cover the gain that is attributable to the part of the property which has been let.
+This relief is now only available on disposals where the owner was living in the property at the same time as the letting.
 If you let out the property and did not live there yourself, you should consider whether any relief is available for those periods under the general provisions for periods of ‘deemed occupation’ described above.

 ‘Letting relief’, where you let out a specific and identifiable part of the property (to which the occupant will normally have exclusive use), is different from the ‘lodger’ situation described above, where the individual lives with you and shares the accommodation with you in broadly similar circumstances to where the rental income would qualify for rent-a-room relief.
 This is illustrated as follows: